Truck Accidents

 While the immediate circumstances of the accident have a strong bearing on the case, many other factors that could have occurred long before the accident could come into play as well.

-• Finally, you should examine the cargo that was being transported.
-In rare instances, the freight may be potentially dangerous in itself, e.g. fuel, chemicals, or it could be improperly stored.
-If the cargo company that hired the transport company failed to comply with federal or state regulations regarding the shipment of materials, then you may have a claim against them as well.
+Finally, you should examine the cargo that was being transported.
+If the cargo company that hired the transport company failed to comply with federal or state regulations, then you may have a claim against them as well.

-Contact an Experienced Washington Truck Accident Injury Attorney Today
+Contact an Experienced Spokane Truck Accident Injury Attorney Today